- Conditions We Treat

 Every single cancer patient is different and we tailor each individual treatment plan to the precise needs of the patient.
 This allows us to offer the best treatment possible for each person.
 The variety of treatments on offer and the different needs of each patient mean that it is difficult to provide an estimate of cost until a treatment plan has been drawn up by your consultant.

-Please note: as of 1 May, Nova Healthcare will no longer be accepting cash payments for any procedures, including consultations, diagnostics tests and treatment.We accept payments by cheque or bank transfer.
+Please note: as of 1 May, Nova Healthcare will no longer accepts cash payments for any procedures, including consultations, diagnostics tests and treatment.We accept payments by cheque or bank transfer.
 Payment must be received in full prior to admission.
 More information can be found here.

 For more information, please contact us.